A modular approach to the generalized Ramanujan-Nagell equation: Proof of Theorem .

-\subsubsection{The case $r=1$}
+\subsubsection{\textbf{The case $r=1$}}

-For each remaining triples $(i,j,k)$, the rank of ${\mathcal{E}}_{ijk}$ is 1, i.e. $r=1$ except for $(i,j,k)=(3,2,664)$.
+For each remaining triples $(i,j,k)$ (in total twentyfour triples), the rank of ${\mathcal{E}}_{ijk}$ is 1, i.e. $r=1$ except for $(i,j,k)=(3,2,664)$.
 We performed two-, four- and eight-descent algorithms or two-, four-, three- and twelve-descent algorithms for these triples.
-Since \textsc{Magma} found a generator for each of them, it was succesfull to show non-existence of $S$-integral points on ${\mathcal{E}}_{ijk}$ for the triples in Tables \ref{table1}-\ref{table4}.
+Since \textsc{Magma} found a generator for each of them, it was succesfull to show non-existence of $S$-integral points on ${\mathcal{E}}_{ijk}$ for the exceptional twentythree triples.

 The rank 1 curves frequently have generators of large height.
-We can estimate the height of a generator in advance using the Gross-Zagier Conjecture \cite{GZ}, as for example used by Bremner \cite{Br} in treating the family of curves $y^2=x(x^2+p)$.
+We can estimate the height of a generator in advance using the G-Z formula \cite{GZ}, as for example used by A. Bremner \cite{Br} in treating the family of curves $y^2=x(x^2+p)$.
 Having an estimate of the height in advance tells us whether it is likely that standard descent arguments, as programmed into \textsc{Magma}, will be successfull in finding the generator.
-For the curves we are considering here, \textsc{Magma} was able to compute generators for all but seven cases, using a combination of three-, four-, eight-, and twelve-descent algorithms.
-The generator found with largest height has height $22518.2$ for the case $(5,2,652)$.
-The unresolved cases $(i,j,k)\in\{(5,2,316),(5,2,372),(5,2,376),(5,2,516),(5,2,652),(5,2,660),(5,2,664)\}$ have generators of estimated height 5183.27, 4111.28, 3368.15, 7896.41, 22518.2, 1501.25, 6724.08, respectively.
+For twentythree curves we are considering here, \textsc{Magma} was able to compute generators for all cases, using a combination of three-, four-, eight-, and twelve-descent algorithms.